N Rohit

 6. Hold this posture from half a minute to one minute with deep breathing.

-Steps for Bharadvajasana 2
+Steps to perform Bharadvajasana 2

-2. Bend the left leg at the knee , clasp the left foot with both hands and place it over the root of the right thigh near the pelvis and the left heel must be close to the navel.
+2. Bend the left leg at the knee, clasp the left foot with both hands and place it over the root of the right thigh near the pelvis and the left heel must be close to the navel.
 The left leg will be in the Ardha padmasana or half lotus pose.

-3. Bend the right foot at the knee and bring the right foot back and place the right heel alongside the right hip.
+3. Bend the right foot at the knee bring the right foot back and place the right heel alongside the right hip.
 The inner side of the right calf will touch the outer side of the right thigh.
-Keep both the knees on the floor close to each other.
+Keep both knees on the floor close to each other.

 6. Now hold the left foot firmly and rotate the torso to the left as much as possible to give a deeper twist to your spine.
-Turn the neck and look back in same direction over the shoulder.
+Turn the neck and look back in the same direction over the shoulder.

 7. Stay in this pose from half a minute to one minute with deep breathing.